 - Courses completed at other regionally accredited postsecondary institutions with a passing grade (D or higher, without being on probation or suspension) will be accepted for transfer as potentially creditable toward graduation requirements.
-Transfer students admitted on academic probation will have only course grades of "C" or better accepted for transfer. - Awarding of transfer credit to fulfill graduation requirements will be based on applicability of the credits to the requirements of the degree sought. - 3.
-Credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training. - Transfer credits are considered for degree completion requirements, but are not used in the calculation of your Coastal Alabama Community College GPA.
+Transfer students admitted on academic probation will have only course grades of "C" or better accepted for transfer. - 2.
+Awarding of transfer credit to fulfill graduation requirements will be based on applicability of the credits to the requirements of the degree sought. - 3.
+Credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and prior learning assessment. - 4.
+Transfer credits are considered for degree completion requirements, but are not used in the calculation of your Coastal Alabama Community College GPA. - 5.
+Courses completed at non-regionally accredited institutions may be accepted for transfer based on review.
+Additional information can be obtained from the Registrar's Office.